 If you’re searching for the most popular spot on North Shore, the Split Rock Lighthouse State Park is the place to go.
 The lighthouse is a state historic property requiring a special entry charge.
 It’s a fascinating site, but the nature surrounding it is the real attraction.

 You can take a guided tour of the area that departs every hour or go exploring without help.
 The trip down the cliff heading to the beach may be challenging for some, but you’ll be rewarded with spectacular views of the lighthouse and the surrounding beaches.

 The hiking trails of Split Rock Lighthouse link to the spectacular Superior Hiking Trail.
 This route follows the shore of Lake Superior for much of its length and runs by a beautiful waterfall.

 Gorgeous birch, spruce, fir, and ash tree groves line the trails.
 In winter, the landscape of Split Rock Lighthouse turns into a snowy wonderland, adding to the appeal of the cross-country ski trails.

-See Related: Best Things To Do in Hibbing, Minnesota
+See Related: Things to Do in Hibbing, Minnesota